lqb2/blog/_posts/2024-03-20-taking-the-fangs-out-of-taking-space.md

 ---

-links that include both reasonable and ridiculous ideas about this practice:
+links that include both reasonable and also ridiculous ideas about this practice:

 - https://www.resetera.com/threads/sleeping-on-the-couch-as-a-punishment-in-adult-relationships.42497/
 - https://www.elitedaily.com/dating/partner-sleeps-on-couch